Bacchus Residents

 Housing/Enrichment:

-Almost all jirds are burrowing rodents and avid chewers.
-Keepers usually recommend keeping jirds in large glass tanks that allow them to carry out natural behaviours.
-Depending on the jird, tank sizes can range from 3ft-8ft (if not larger).
+Keepers usually recommend keeping jirds in large enclosures that allow them to carry out natural behaviours.
+Depending on the species jird, minimum enclosure sizes can vary substantially.
 This is usually based on either the size of the jird, or how complex and large their habitats are in the wild.
+Researching about their wild habitat and behaviour can help inspire you with cage and enrichment decisions.

 Ensure they have access to sand baths, wooden toys, branches, and some individuals will utilise a solid-floored wheel.